Curtain set to go up on a host-less but drama-filled Oscars

 In the last few years, the academy has considerably increased its membership in an effort to diversify its ranks, which have historically been overwhelmingly white and male.
 In June, the academy invited a record 928 new members.

 Several of this year’s nominees have been affected by sexual misconduct allegations.
-“Bohemian Rhapsody” director Bryan Singer, who was fired in mid-production, was accused of sexually assaulting minors; he has denied it.
+“Bohemian Rhapsody” director Bryan Singer, who was fired in mid-production, was accused of sexually assaulting minors ; he has denied it.
 “Incredibles 2” producer and Pixar co-founder John Lasseter last year departed the Walt Disney Co. after acknowledging “missteps” in his behavior with female employees.
 (He has since been hired by Skydance Media.)

 Without a host, the film academy has emphasized its eclectic lineup of presenters.
 They include: Barbra Streisand, Congressman John Lewis, Serena Williams, Mike Myers, Chadwick Boseman, Tina Fey, Whoopi Goldberg, Brie Larson, Awkwafina and Samuel L. Jackson.